Morpheus636/pi-scanner/README.md

 ## Hardware Setup
 1. Insert the MicroSD card into the connector in the Pi.
+2. Install the Pi active cooler.
-2. Connect the RTC battery to the J5 battery connector between the USB-C and HDMI port on the Pi 5.
+3. Connect the RTC battery to the J5 battery connector between the USB-C and HDMI port on the Pi 5.
 [See documentation from Raspberry Pi](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#real-time-clock-rtc)
+4. Connect the Audio HAT to the Pi.
+You will need to use the included GPIO riser if you are also using the active cooler.
-3. Connect the Touch Display to the Pi.
+5. Connect the Touch Display to the Pi.
 [See documentation from Raspberry Pi](https://www.raspberrypi.com/documentation/accessories/touch-display-2.html#content)
     - Connect the flex cable to the header labeled `CAM/DISP 1`.
+    - Connect the power cable to the GPIO pins on the Audio HAT in the same position as shown on the Pi in the instructions.

 ## Software Setup